ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 That works great, we can see in our browser when twitter sends us a science or football hashtag !
 Final step to make everything work : draw that empty chart !
-There is not that much difficulty here since `smoothie.js` is really easy to use so even if I'm not really good at javascript I should be able to do it.
+There is not that much difficulty here since `smoothie.js` is really easy to use, so even if I'm not really good at javascript, I should be able to do it.

     :::javascript
     function createTimeline() {